agiledev-students-spring2024/4-final-project-readtrack/UX-DESIGN.md

 #3 - Profile view

 #4 - Book page
+- I added two screens.
+1: Books read which showcases the books you have read, a photo of the cover , and the title and author.
+2: Books want to read which showcases the books you want to read, a photo of the cover , and the title and author.

 #5 - Friend's Book view
 - Friend's book view is accessed once the user clicks on one of their friend's current reads that is